DISHDevEx/napp/napp/README-logs.md

     make build
     ```

-    3. Utilizing the path to the folder of the S3 block that might look similar to "01GZ1XX33XFGEMKP8Q92WFTZ8" then run:
+    3. Exploring from local- utiilize the path to the folder of the S3 block that might look similar to "01GZ1XX33XFGEMKP8Q92WFTZ8" then run:

     ```console
-    go run main.go -block <file path to TSDB folder> -format victoriametrics
+    go run main.go -block <file path to TSDB folder> -format victoriametrics > metrics.json
     ```